dmcable/spacexr/documentation/README.md

 -   `p_val`: the p-value for the statistical test of DE for this gene.
 -   `conv`: whether C-SIDE converged for this gene (required to achieve significance).

+In the case of categorical-mode C-SIDE, C-SIDE performs pairwise Z-tests between pairs of regions, with the following columns will be present in these dataframes:

+-   `mean_i`: the estimated log gene expression in region i.
+-   `sd_i`: the standard error of this log gene expression estimate in region i.
+-   `sd_lfc`: the standard deviation of `mean_i`, across i.
+-   `log_fc_best`: the log-fold-change of the most differentially-expressed significant pair of regions.
+-   `sd_best`: the standard error of the log-fold-change estimate of this pair
+-   `p_val_best`: the p value of the differential expression for this pair.
+-   `paramindex1_best`: the parameter index for the first region in the most DE pair.
+-   `paramindex2_best`: the parameter index for the second region in the most DE pair.

+If one would like to perform Z-tests on other pairs of regions, one can use the following formula to generate a Z-score (which can also be converted to a p-value using the standard Z-score method):

+    Z_i1_i2 <- (mean_i1 - mean_i2)/sqrt(sd_i1^2 + sd_i2^2)

 ### Multiple replicates